Selling personal items online: when you owe taxes and when you don't (2026)

 The basic rule: sold at a loss = no tax

-The IRS cannot tax you on selling personal property at a loss.
-Most used items lose value — which means most personal sales are not taxable.
+The IRS Form 1099-K guidance confirms that personal items sold at a loss generate no reportable income.
+Most used items lose value, which means most personal sales are not taxable.

 When personal item sales ARE taxable